 You may be confused about how the offshore brokerage account is different from the domestic account.

-In this section, we help you clarify some general differences between offshore and domestic brokerage account below:
+In this section, we help you clarify some general differences between offshore and domestic brokerage accounts below:

 Offshore brokerage account